Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Merton and are not the council.
 About us

-The Cabinet of Merton Council met on Tuesday 17 September 2024, approving a new strategy to support those seeking sanctuary in the borough and a pilot job brokerage service.
-The meeting also addressed the council's financial position, with a significant adverse variance projected for the current financial year.
+The Cabinet of Merton Council met on Tuesday 17 September 2024, approving a strategy to support those seeking sanctuary in the borough and a pilot job brokerage service.
+The meeting also reviewed the council's financial performance and future budget plans.

 Borough of Sanctuary Strategy and Action Plan

-The Cabinet reviewed the financial position for period 4 (July), noting a projected net adverse variance of £16.928 million.
-This variance is attributed to significant inflationary cost increases and a surge in demand for services in Adult Social Care, Children's Social Care, and the provision of temporary accommodation.
-Cabinet approved proposed adjustments to the programme, including the reprofiling of funds for Parks Investment – Playground Priority Upgrade Programme and an increase for Borough Regeneration – Schools Living Walls due to inflation.
-A revenue budget virement was approved in Adult Social Care to transfer budget from Meadowsweet to Learning Disabilities placements following the closure of Meadowsweet.
-Additionally, Cabinet approved the draw down of funds from reserves to support Early Years Family Hubs, Early Years Supporting Families, Free School Meals Grant, and the Innovation & Change directorate.
+The Cabinet noted the financial reporting data for period 4 (July), which indicated a forecast net adverse variance of £16.928 million when corporate and funding items are included.
+This challenging position is largely attributed to significant inflationary cost increases and a surge in demand for services in Adult Social Care, Children's Social Care, and the provision of temporary accommodation.
+The council is implementing measures to control rising costs and reduce the projected variance.
+Cabinet approved proposed adjustments to the programme in Appendix 5b, including the reprofiling of Parks Investment – Playground Priority Upgrade Prog and an increase to the Borough Regeneration – Schools Living Walls scheme due to inflation.

-Cabinet agreed to enter into a Section 75 legal agreement with the South West London Integrated Care Board (ICB) to pool and receive Better Care Fund monies for the current financial year.
-Authority was delegated to the Executive Director for Adult Social Care, Integrated Care and Public Health, in consultation with the Cabinet Member for Health & Social Care, to negotiate and finalise the terms of the agreement.
+Cabinet agreed to enter into a Section 75 (s75) legal agreement with NHS South West London Integrated Care Board (SWL ICB) to pool and receive Better Care Fund (BCF) monies for the financial years 2023-25.
 This agreement is a national planning requirement for the BCF.
+Cabinet delegated authority to the Executive Director for Adult Social Care, Integrated Care and Public Health, in consultation with the Cabinet Member for Health & Social Care, to negotiate and finalise the terms of the s75 Agreement.
+The agreement covers the financial year 2023/24 retrospectively to ensure legal sign-off.
+The BCF plan supports critical Adult Social Care services, including reablement, hospital social work teams, and voluntary sector services, aiming to help people remain independent and reduce reliance on formal adult social care.

 Delegated decisions linked to this meeting